pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_goals.rst

     Ensure the FCIDECOMP software only uses software that is licensed in a way that is compatible with any use, i.e. free and open source software, and any dependencies to be archived at EUMETSAT.

+All the goals are intended to be achieved on all the applicable platforms (MTG user stations that match the approved baseline).